KrouClar/Docker/README.md

  * URL: https://<YOUR_SERVER_IP>:9443

 Note: Accept the security warning related to the self-signed certificate upon your first login.
 You will be prompted to create your admin credentials.

+## 🛠️ Troubleshooting
+ * Cannot access the web interface?
+Ensure that port 9443 is allowed through your firewall (e.g., sudo ufw allow 9443/tcp).
+ * Check container status: Run sudo docker ps to verify if the Portainer container is actively running.